MUTOR-2/ScienceOfMusic/_units/02/index.md

 Normal versus damaged hair cells
 {% endcomment %}

-{% include img-figure url="./audiogram_damage_presbyacusis.jpg" description="Presbyacusis Audiogram" %}
+{% include img-figure url="./audiogram_damage_presbyacusis.jpg" description="Audiogram Presbyacusis or Ski-Slope Hearing" %}
 Presbyacusis is commonly observed as a "ski-slope" hearing loss, where "ski-slope" refers to the shape of the audiometry function, which is relatively intact at low frequencies, but falls off rapidly at high frequencies.
 (image source: http://www.hearinglife.com.au)